Dowell-Lab/Bidir_Counting_Analysis/README.md

 # Bidir_Counting_Analysis
 This repository is a generalizable pipeline for getting bidirectional and gene counts from Nascent sequencing data while accounting for overlapping transcription, and the different transcriptional patterns of gene 5prime bidirectionals and enhancers.
+The counts (suggested) or combined files can also be fed directly into [TFEA](https://github.com/Dowell-Lab/TFEA).
 Details of the pipeline can be found in "How it Works."

 ## Requirements:
 * Nextflow (version >= 19.10.0, but the latest versions also appear to cause difficulties) You can easily run an older version of nextflow without reinstalling by specifying in the nextflow command, i.e. NXF_VER=19.10.0 nextflow run ...